 The Contracted Within filter lets you exclude the freight rates of older long-term contracts from the Market Trends price calculation.

 To measure global trends, Xeneta aggregates trade lane pricing by looking at both short-term and long-term contracts.
-When viewing freight rates as set by long-term contracts, the price on any trade lane for a single day may come from a combination of contracts made anywhere from a day ago, a week ago, a month ago, and several months ago.
+When viewing freight rates as set by long-term contracts, the price on any trade lane for a single day may come from a combination of contracts made anywhere from a day ago to several months ago.

 If you find that contracts from several months ago do not reflect the current market price, the Contracted Within filter provides you with three options for filtering contracts based on their age:

 - Contracted Within – 3 Months will only display prices from valid contracts that began no more than 3 months before the current date.

 - Contracted Within – 6 Months will only display prices from valid contracts that began no more than 6 months before the current date.

 - Contracted Within – All will display all contracts that are valid on the current date.